 You're almost done.
 Enter an email and password and you'll be connect.
 All donations to this campaign will go directly to your Stripe Account.

 11. Stripe Dashboard

 If you want funds transferred to your bank manually, then head over to Stripe.com.

 Stripe has started to offer US Non-profits discounts credit card rates.
-If you are a US Non-Profit, you can ask for this discount by emailing email@example.com with the following information:
+If you are a US Non-Profit (501c3 or non-profit School), you can ask for this discount by contacting Stripe in the following manner::

 Using the same email account you created your Stripe account with, send an email to email@example.com

 Request that Stripe change your account to use the Non-Profit rate.
 Attach the following information:

 For 501c3 booster clubs, include the IRS Determination Letter